sopanshewale/python-datascience/session-2/README.md

 ```
 $ docker run -d  -p 8888:8888 --name jupyter -v /Users/sopanshewale/datascience:/datascience -it sopanshewale/jupyter /bin/bash
 ```
-*
 * 1. A prompt from shell of the container will be thrown to you
 * 2. A container is run and exited immediately
 * 3. A container is run in detached mode
 * 4. Docker CLI issues an error

-* Q. How to get help on IPython? - Brainstorming Session
+TODO - with students:  How to get help on IPython? - Brainstorming Session

 ## Comments